+Visiting Assistant Professor.
 Her research focuses broadly on Latin verse of the late Republic and early Empire, with especial thematic interest in poetic landscapes.
 She is currently working on a book project entitled Umbra: Death and the Grove in Latin Literature.

 Basil L. Gildersleeve Professor of Classics.
-His research--focusing in particular on Roman sexuality, education, and rhetoric--has resulted in three books: Controlling Laughter: Political Humor in the Late Roman Republic (Princeton 1996); Nature Embodied: Gesture in Ancient Rome (Princeton 2004); and Sexing the World: Grammatical Gender and Biological Sex in Ancient Rome (Princeton 2015), which received a 2016 Charles J. Goodwin Award of Merit from the Society for Classical Studies.
-He is currently co-authoring a commentary on Cicero's speech De Haruspicum Responsis with Andrew Riggsby (University of Texas at Austin).
+His research focuses in particular on Roman sexuality, education, and rhetoric.
+He is the author of Controlling Laughter: Political Humor in the Late Roman Republic (Princeton, 1996); Nature Embodied: Gesture in Ancient Rome (Princeton, 2004); and Sexing the World: Grammatical Gender and Biological Sex in Ancient Rome (Princeton, 2015), which received a 2016 Charles J. Goodwin Award of Merit from the Society for Classical Studies.
+He is currently co-authoring a commentary on Cicero's De Haruspicum Responsis with Andrew Riggsby (University of Texas at Austin).

-Professor of Classics and Director of Graduate Admissions and the author of Xenophon and the History of His Times, articles on Greek Classical and Hellenistic historiography, and the Loeb edition of Xenophon's Anabasis.
-His latest publication is a monograph on non-Greek historiography written in the Greek language in early Ptolemaic Egypt and Seleucid Babylon.
+Professor of Classics.
+He is the author of Xenophon and the History of His Times (Routledge, 1995), articles on Greek Classical and Hellenistic historiography, and the Loeb edition of Xenophon's Anabasis.
+His latest publication is Clio's Other Sons: Berossus and Manetho (Michigan, 2015), a monograph on non-Greek historiography written in the Greek language in early Ptolemaic Egypt and Seleucid Babylon.

-Professor of Classics and the author of Expressions of Agency in Ancient Greek.
+Professor of Classics.
 His chief area of research is the historical development of the Greek language, and he is particularly interested in the syntax of the Greek verb, particles and prepositions, and the role of bilingualism in shaping Jewish and Christian Greek.
-His second book, Expressions of Time in Ancient Greek, appeared with the Cambridge University Press in 2014, and his current project is a linguistic history of Greek prose style.
+He is the author of Expressions of Agency in Ancient Greek (Cambridge, 2005) and Expressions of Time in Ancient Greek (Cambridge, 2014).
+His current project is a linguistic history of Greek prose style.

+Visiting Assistant Professor.
 His research interests are in Greek and Roman historiography, ancient science and technology, leadership, and political thought.
-He is the author of two articles appearing this year on learning from experience in the Histories of Polybius (Classical Quarterly) and on the technique of fire-signaling as represented in Greek historians (Histos).
+He is the author of two articles appearing on learning from experience in the Histories of Polybius (Classical Quarterly) and on the technique of fire-signaling as represented in Greek historians (Histos).
 His current book project -- Polybius: Experience and the Lessons of History -- explores the competing concepts of personal experience and learning from history as represented in the historical narrative and historiographical principles of Polybius.